nnsriram97/nnsriram97.github.io/index.md

 In the past, I was associated with <a href="https://robotics.iiit.ac.in/">Robotics Research Center</a> where I worked with <a href="https://www.iiit.ac.in/people/faculty/mkrishna/">Prof. K. Madhava Krishna</a> and <a href="https://faculty.iiit.ac.in/~vgandhi/">Prof. Vineet Gandhi</a>.
 I spent the summer 2017 at <a href="https://www.iiitd.ac.in">IIIT Delhi</a>, working with <a href="https://sites.google.com/view/sanjitkkaul/">Prof. Sanjit Kaul</a> where I first experienced the thrill of robotics by building a self-driving vehicle prototype.
 <br/>
 <br/>
-I'm always happy to talk about research and other things.
-Please feel free to reach me via email at nnsriram-at-cmu dot edu.
+I am always enthusiastic about discussing research and various other topics.
+Please feel free to reach out to me via email at snochurn at cs.cmu.edu.

 <hr/>
 <font size="4">